Today's Articles

 *The Memphis Red Sox is celebrated on this date in 1920.
 They were a Negro League Baseball team that was active for 40 years.

 In 1921 Memphis had two main Negro baseball clubs, the Memphis Union Giants and the A. P. Martin's Barber Boys Baseball Club.
 Real estate salesman and bookkeeper Sherman G. King owned the Union Giants.
 Chick Cummings, a player on the team, managed the Union Giants.
 The A. P. Martin's Barber Boys, also known as the A. P. Martin's Barber College Team was the creation of a Memphis barber named Arthur Peterson Martin.
-The team was a way for Martin to promote his two barbershops in Memphis on Main and Beale Street and his barber college.
+The team was a way for Martin to promote his two barbershops, located on Memphis' Main and Beale Streets, as well as his barber college.

 To become a Coach